umarhassan-mitodl/15.599-fall-2011/content/pages/assignments.md

 {{< tdopen >}}

-Kittur, Aniket, and Robert E. Kraut. "{{% resource_link "fc0cd586-1499-4063-9844-6055f37d0d0e" "Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination" %}}."
+Kittur, Aniket, and Robert E. Kraut. "[Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination](http://dx.doi.org/10.1145/1460563.1460572)."
 CSCW '08 Proceedings of the 2008 ACM conference on Computer supported cooperative work, 2008.

-Liu, Jun, and Sudha Ram. "{{% resource_link "f9346dbf-8fd3-4c94-be2f-e35a792b15c3" "Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality" %}}." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.
+Liu, Jun, and Sudha Ram. "[Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality](https://dx.doi.org/10.1145/1985347.1985352)." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.

-Welser, Howard T., Dan Cosley, et al. "{{% resource_link "50b13185-bb02-4ecf-af55-f06256449dd7" "Finding Social Roles in Wikipedia" %}}."
+Welser, Howard T., Dan Cosley, et al. "[Finding Social Roles in Wikipedia](http://dx.doi.org/10.1145/1940761.1940778)."
 Proceedings of the 2011 iConference, 2011.

 {{< tdclose >}}